sematic-ai/sematic/docs/container-images.md

 7. The `path/to/my/launch_script.py` is executed locally with the `my_arg1` and `my_arg2` arguments, and with the `"SEMATIC_CONTAINER_IMAGE"` environment variable set to the remote image URI, if pushing was configured, or to the local image URI, if it was not.
-This way, the `Resolver` will instruct the Sematic Server to use the image for cloud workloads.
+This way, the `Runner` will instruct the Sematic Server to use the image for cloud workloads.

 #### Custom base images with Docker